-Knives are metallic and metals are prone to rust when in contact with permanent water.
+Knives are metallic and metals are prone to rust when in contact with water.
 Don’t get this wrong.
 This is not to stop you from washing or cleaning your knives.
-But here is the deal, do after washing, remember always to dry them before you return to your plate rack or knife pack.
+But here is the deal, after washing, remember always to dry them before you return to your plate rack or knife pack.

 You can read more about the scientific reasons why metals are prone to rust due to water.

-4. Never use a blunt knife
+4. Avoid using a blunt knife

 Using a blunt knife will not only slow your cooking process but make you lose interest in the very dish you wish to prepare.
-Do you know that even blunt knives can cut you if you use them?
-Shocking?
-This is because you apply pressure to a knife that does not cut as pleased.

 5. Don’t expose your knives